 Dr. Barnes interests include wildlife management, tree farming, aquaculture, and fly fishing.
 He enjoys cooking gourmet wildlife cuisine for his family and friends.

-He has been happily married to wife, Terri for 35 years.
+He has been happily married to wife, Terri for over 35 years.
 They have 3 sons with whom Dr. Barnes shares his interests in outdoor activities, golf and music.
 He attends First United Methodist Church, where he serves on the Administrative Board.